-How To Use A VegTrug
+How to Use a VegTrug

-For example, tomatoes, onions, beetroot, peas, peppers, cucumbers and carrots in the V section, and then shallow-rooted strawberries, herbs, lettuce, radish, and golf-ball carrots like Paris Market Baron, around the edges.
+For example, tomatoes, onions, beetroot, peas, peppers, cucumbers and carrots work well in the deep V section, whilst shallow-rooted strawberries, herbs, lettuce, radish, and golf-ball carrots (like Paris Market Baron) are perfect around the edges.

 Pros of a VegTrug

-Many of us have small gardens, and there just isn’t enough space to hold all the plants we want, that’s why allotment waiting lists are so long (sort it out, government!).
+- Many of us have small gardens, and there just isn’t enough space to hold all the plants we want, that’s why allotment waiting lists are so long (sort it out, government!).
 VegTrugs give you extra space.

-If you are renting a house you can still have a lovely garden without losing your entire security deposit.
+- If you are renting a house you can still have a lovely garden without losing your entire security deposit.

 - VegTrugs warm up quickly when the sun finally decides to visit, so you can begin growing that bit earlier.
 Place your VegTrug against a sunny facing wall.
 The sun will heat up the bricks and provide extra warmth.
 Chase sunlight around your garden with the lighter material-based VegTrugs that are easy to lift.

-Cat and ground borne pests find it harder to use a VegTrug as a toilet or buffet.
+- Cat and ground borne pests find it harder to use a VegTrug as a toilet or buffet.
 Snails and slugs will try, but Vaseline or copper tape around the edges will stop them.

-Cons of a Veg Trug
+Cons of a VegTrug

 You’ll be pleased to hear there are fewer cons than pros.

-VegTrugs are more expensive than digging up an area of lawn for free, but then turning lawn into a vegetable patch or flower border requires space and a few weekends of hard labour.
+- VegTrugs are more expensive than digging up an area of lawn for free, but then turning lawn into a vegetable patch or flower border requires space and a few weekends of hard labour.

-The large VegTrugs are big and heavy, and I mean really heavy, once they are full, so seriously consider where yours will live because you won’t be shifting it without the help of a piano removal firm.
+- The large VegTrugs are big and heavy, and I mean really heavy, once they are full, so seriously consider where yours will live because you won’t be shifting it without the help of a piano removal firm.

-Watering is the perennial problem for container gardening.
+- Watering is the perennial problem for container gardening.
 You will need a watering routine for a healthy VegTrug.
 One problem I’ve found is that although the V-shape is great for root depth, it means you potentially drown out deeper-rooted plants by frequently watering the shallow-rooted edge ones.

-You can add some water-retaining capsules to keep soil damp and dig in some manure as this retains moisture.
+- You can add some water-retaining capsules to keep soil damp and dig in some manure as this retains moisture.
 Compost dries out very quickly on its own.
 Think about mulching the surface with bark to seal in moisture once you’ve planted up.

-Overall VegTrugs are a useful addition especially if you have a small garden with a lot of hard-standing.
+Overall, VegTrugs are a useful addition especially if you have a small garden with a lot of hard-standing.
 The pose factor is huge, they look very smart and once filled with growing veggies you’ll resemble a master gardener with minimal effort.
 The only drawback is the watering if you go on holiday.

 VegTrugs are a good investment in my opinion, as are any types of containers, even simple plastic tubs you can fill with space hungry potatoes.
 If you have time to water and feed a Vegtrug, and you don’t have the ground space they are well worth the effort.
 For older people and mobility impaired folk they can be sanity savers.
 Pop one on your Christmas list this year.